 When shaving, it’s important that you have a confident grip to maintain control should your hands be slippery if coated with shaving cream.

-Unlike other safety razors, such as the Maggard safety razor we recently reviewed, which feature a diamond-knurled handle, the 38C has a distinct barber pole knurled design:
+Unlike other safety razors, such as the Maggard safety razor we recently reviewed which features a diamond-knurled handle, the 38C has a distinct barber pole knurled design:

 As you can see from above, the etchings wrap around the handle in an upwards/downwards manner.
 You see, it’s the little details like this that make a company like Merkur so highly respected due to their attention to detail.